Menu

 In addition to consultations on individual cases brought by participants, issues of general concern that we address include professional liability questions, compliance with regulations, the impact of changes in legislation, insurance guidelines, and practical questions about the business of running a practice.
 Additionally, you may have a specific area of expertise that you would be willing to share with the group, such as training in specific treatment modalities, expertise with certain populations, teletherapy expertise, or insights that come from years of practice.

-Please join us and take advantage of this free membership benefit.
-Our SPRING 2025 meeting schedule begins at 12:00 PM Central Time, on Friday, March 21, and then continues at 12:00 PM one Friday every month, through August 15, 2025.
-(Usually the 3rd Friday of the month, but some date changes may occur due to holidays or conflict with yet-to-be-scheduled CEU events--eg, April's meeting is on the 2nd Friday of April )
+Our Spring 2026 meeting schedule begins at 12:00 PM Central Time, on Friday, March 20, and then continues at 12:00 PM third Friday every month, through August 21, 2026.
+(Often the 3rd Friday of the month, but some date changes may occur due to holidays or unavoidable conflicts).

 Meetings run for 1 hour.
 Registration is for the full series of meetings, but we understand that scheduling conflicts come up, so if you can't make a particular session, please notify info@bvpa-tx.org.

-so please register early.
+Registration is limited, so please register early.

 • 1:00 PM - 4:00 PM